mola/coding_guidelines/cxx/programming_guide.md

   }
   ```

-- If possible, pass and return by const ref (`const&`)
+- If possible, pass and return by const ref (`const&`).

   ```cpp
   auto do_something(std::string const& str) -> void;
   auto return_something() -> std::string const&;
   ```

-- Use `constexpr` for values/functions that can be computed at compile time
+- Use `constexpr` for values/functions that can be computed at compile time.

   ```cpp
   static char constexpr g_path_separator = '/';